 What is the mission of your practice?

-The mission of my practice is to serve as an available, trusted partner who will collaborate with you and with others involved in your care to address your healthcare needs in the best way for you.
+The mission of my practice is to serve as an available, trusted physician partner who will collaborate with you and with others involved in your care to address your healthcare needs in the best way for you.

 What type of medical care do you specialize in?